“after all, he seems to have a lot to say about what can’t be said.” Bertrand Russell.

 “Whereof one can not speak, thereof one must remain silent”.

 He lived an eccentric, solitary life, spending much of his time in a remote cabin in Norway.
 At one point he gave away all of his enormous wealth, and lived in near poverty.
-He was always feared going mad, that he might commit suicide.
+He feared going mad, that he might commit suicide.
+Two of his siblings did.

 Here, in Ludwig Wittgenstein, are the tell-tale signs of schizophrenia, a condition of constant and oppressive self consciousness, with a frightening confusion of ideas and reality.
 A loss of one’s sense of self connection, a disorder of self reference, like the paradoxes of logic that so obsessed him.
 Is my thinking about myself, also my self?